-In surprise move, Facebook blocks news access in Australia
+In Surprise Move, Facebook Blocks News Access in Australia

-CANBERRA, Australia (AP) — In a surprise retaliatory move Thursday, Facebook blocked Australians from sharing news, a milestone in the increasingly frantic jockeying between governments, media and powerful tech companies.
+CANBERRA, Australia (AP) — In a surprise retaliatory move Thursday, Facebook blocked Australians from sharing news stories, escalating a fight with the government over whether powerful tech companies should have to pay news organizations for content.

 Australia's government condemned the step, which also blocked some government communications, including messages about emergency services, and some commercial pages.